fineanmol/plant-tree/README.md

-🌾 Updated on Sun, 22 Jun 2025 13:07:22 GMT
+🎋 Updated on Mon, 23 Jun 2025 07:14:55 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Before software can be reusable, it first has to be usable."